Technology

 Generating Leads

-Chatbots can increase conversion rates and aid with sales.
+Chatbots can increase conversion rates and aid sales.
 A consumer could, for instance, search a website for a good or service, but they have a query about it.
 A chatbot can react to questions that may aid a consumer in making a purchase decision or moving forward logically in the purchasing process.
 The chatbot qualifies the lead before introducing the client to a qualified sales professional if the customer needs to go to the next stage of the sales funnel.

 Satisfaction with the Brand and Brand Loyalty

 A chatbot may increase customer satisfaction and brand loyalty by giving consumers, workers, and partners a responsive, effective, and pleasurable user experience.
-Users may feel more connected to your company after using a chatbot to deliver information on corporate perks for workers, respond to technical support inquiries, or create leads for a sales staff.
+Users may feel more connected to your company after using a chatbot to deliver information on corporate perks for workers, respond to technical support enquiries, or create leads for sales staff.

-How does a ChatBot work?
+How does a chatbot work?

-Chatbots can be programmed to follow the rules or be trained to respond to consumer input.
+Chatbots can be programmed to follow the rules or trained to respond to consumer input.
 They are programmed to react to encounters and rely on a machine’s capacity to understand spoken or typed human language.
 The chatbot’s responses become more human-like as more data is supplied to it.
 They carry out two separate tasks:

 Analyses of Incoming User Requests